yizhouzhao/GenMotion/docs/source/model.rst

 Recurrent Network Models for Human Dynamics
 ****************************************************************
-Encoder-Recurrent-Decoder (ERD) : [CIT2002]_. is a model for prediction of human body poses from motion capture.
+Encoder-Recurrent-Decoder (ERD) :cite:p:`fragkiadaki2015recurrent`. is a model for prediction of human body poses from motion capture.
 The ERD model is a recurrent neural network that incorporates nonlinear encoder and decoder networks before and after recurrent layers.

-..
-[CIT2002] This is the citation.
-It's just like a footnote, except the label is textual.